coleenroxas16/Personal-Web--Roxas-/README.md

 ![image](https://github.com/coleenroxas16/Roxas-Personal-Web/assets/168961085/2e0514e7-0e2b-4bc9-9c6c-776d63766923)

 # About Email JS
 EmailJS is a backend-as-a-service that gives you the tools to send emails to the users of your application directly from your client or server-side code to fit your project requirements.
 I chose to integrate this in my website because no server is required – you can just connect EmailJS to one of the supported email services, create an email template, and use one of our SDK libraries to trigger an email.
-It was more convenient.
+It is more convenient.

 ![image](https://github.com/coleenroxas16/Roxas-Personal-Web/assets/168961085/993cadda-d2bf-4080-b1e9-baf28aa83728)
 ![image](https://github.com/coleenroxas16/Roxas-Personal-Web/assets/168961085/e6b8c952-bd84-4a8b-873c-6e577aee4d5c)